 Hello, fellow Chez Us readers!
-This is Lucy from Hungry Cravings, and I’m thrilled to be over here sharing my passion for flavored butters, the subject of my latest cookbook.
-Denise, who must have a sweet tooth as bad as mine, asked me to share a bit about making and using sweet flavored butters with you.
+This is Lucy from Hungry Cravings, and I’m thrilled to be over here sharing my passion for flavored butter, the subject of my latest cookbook.
+Denise, who must have a sweet tooth as bad as mine, asked me to share a bit about making and using sweet flavored butter with you.

-To prove how quick and easy and delicious sweet flavored butters are, I’ll leave you with my recipe for Passion Fruit Butter (since I know Denise happens to love passion fruit).
+To prove how quick and easy and delicious sweet flavored kinds of butter are, I’ll leave you with my recipe for Passion Fruit Butter (since I know Denise happens to love passion fruit).
 In the meantime, I just received a package with some artisanal sorghum, so I think I’ll go whip up some a brand new flavor—Sorghum Butter!

 - 1 passion fruit